Hydroponic Reservoir Size Calculator

 Why reservoir size matters in hydroponics:

-An undersized reservoir causes rapid pH swings, nutrient concentration spikes, and temperature fluctuations — all of which stress plants.
-A properly sized reservoir stays stable between changes and gives you a buffer when life gets busy.
+An undersized reservoir swings in pH, spikes in nutrient concentration, and follows room temperature up and down.
+All three stress plants.
+A properly sized reservoir stays stable between changes and gives you a buffer for the day you cannot get to it.

 General rule of thumb: